What to Eat Before a Workout, According to Dietitians

 Generally, What Should You Eat Before Exercise?

-If you’re still trying to wrap your head around carbs versus proteins versus fats, here’s a quick breakdown of each macro, along with some sample foods to consider eating before a workout:
+If you’re still trying to wrap your head around carbs versus proteins versus fats, here’s a quick breakdown of each macro, along with what to know about eating it before a workout:

 Carbohydrates